nathan-chappell/py-rd-parser/discussion.md

 1. It's time complexity is still `𝛩(n)`
 2. It's space complexity is now `𝛩(n)`
 3. It's generalizable
+4. It still requires modifying the original code

 To see that it's generalizable, say we want to compute some [generalized fibonacci sequence](https://en.wikipedia.org/wiki/Generalizations_of_Fibonacci_numbers), given by: `f(n) = f(n - 1) + f(n - 2) + f(n - 3)`.
 Here is a possible implementation: